mejiaj/mejiaj/src/pages/colophon.md

 Colophon is a fancy word I'm using to describe how this site was built.
 This website was designed and built by me.
 It's a playground to test new technology and write out thoughts.

-It's been built with static HTML, static site generators such as Jekyll and Gatsby, and finally AstroJS[^1].
+This site has evolved from static HTML, to static site generators such as Jekyll, Gatsby, and finally now AstroJS[^1].

+**Site requirements**

+- [x] Fast
+- [x] Open source
+- [x] Good developer experience
+- [x] Has Markdown and syntax highlighting

-The primary goals are to have a good developer experience and a speedy site that would allow me to quickly and easily write content.
-Everything is open source and hosted on GitHub[^2], so feel free to check it out.
+Everything is publicly available and hosted on GitHub[^2], so feel free to check it out.

 ## Design